smoelius/group-runner/README.md

 ## Recommended usage

-1. In your GitHub workflow file, install `group-runner`:
+1. In your GitHub workflow, install `group-runner`:

    ```yaml
    steps: